 2. Opening New Lines of Credit

-Before shopping for a mortgage, it’s best to minimize your number of Worry not.
-FICO regards several lender queries in a short time as a single query, which shouldn’t have much effect. credit inquiries.
-These come when you apply for a new line of credit.
+Before shopping for a mortgage, it’s best to minimize your number of These come when you apply for a new line of credit.
 Lenders use your FICO or other credit score to evaluate your creditworthiness.

 Although FICO doesn’t provide insight into the number of points added or subtracted for specific credit activity, it does note that new credit lines account for 10% of your overall score and that "inquiries usually have a small impact.”
 However, even a small negative impact could potentially increase the mortgage rate for which you qualify.

 3. Increasing Your Debt Load

 Your credit score is calculated based on a number of factors, including payment history, amounts owed, and the mix of credit and new credit.
 Each factor is given a percentage weighting.
 For the FICO score, amounts owed on accounts are weighted as high as 30%.
 A larger number of accounts with balances can indicate a higher risk for the lender.

 For revolving accounts such as credit cards, the credit utilization ratio is what you should watch.
 It’s the ratio of the amount you owe on your card to your available credit, and it’s calculated as a percentage.
 For example, a $10,000 line of credit with a $2,000 balance shows as 20%.
 Reducing your total amount of debt or minimizing debt from revolving accounts could help you get approved.